Luis-F-Sanchez/Digital-Portfolio/README.md

 - [x] Add a header with your name to your Portfolio homepage.

-- [?]
-Update the title tag of both of your pages.
+- [x] Update the title tag of both of your pages.

 - [x] Create your navigation bar that will link all your pages together.

-- [ ] Give your HTML elements classes in order to add Flexbox to the CSS.
+- [x] Give your HTML elements classes in order to add Flexbox to the CSS.

-- [ ] Write your biography on your About Me page.
+- [x] Write your biography on your About Me page.

 ### CSS

-- [ ] Choose 2-4 colors for your theme and add them as font or background colors.
+- [x] Choose 2-4 colors for your theme and add them as font or background colors.

-- [ ] Add flexbox to your navigation bar.
+- [x] Add flexbox to your navigation bar.

-- [ ] Add at least 1 Google Font.
+- [x] Add at least 1 Google Font.

 ### Wrap

-- [ ] If you finish early begin Day 3 tasks.
+- [x] If you finish early begin Day 3 tasks.
-- [ ] Submit your work to the session agenda.
+- [x] Submit your work to the session agenda.

 ## Day 3